TseleMolelekoa/Intro-to-Python/README.md

 None literal
 none_literal = None

-Data Types Examples Integers: These represent numbers in an unlimited range.
+## \Data Types Examples Integers: T
+hese represent numbers in an unlimited range.
 This is only limited by a machine’s memory.
 Booleans: Evaluate to ‘True or False’, 1 or 0 respectively.
 Floating point numbers: Floating-point numbers represent double-precision numbers.
 Complex numbers: Complex numbers represent numbers as a pair of double-precision numbers.
 Strings: A sequence of Unicode characters e.g. a word or a sentence that can be manipulated.

-Itergers
+## Itergers
 Python has three distinctive numeric types; this means that for every number that you use in your programs there is a suitable data type that you will use to ensure that your programs are truly performance efficient.

 Python is a static language because only values of a certain type can be assigned to particular variables, according to their data types assigned.Integers are always whole numbers.
 Integers include negative and positive numbers.
 The only factor that determines the range of an integer variable is the amount of memory a machine has available.
 The four main operators used when doing calculations, are ‘+’, ‘-’, ‘*’, and ‘/’.
 There are more, but those will be discussed later in the course.
 The plus ‘+’ operator can be used universally, which means that you can use it for purposes other than to adding numbers together.
 The plus operator can also be used to concatenate strings. programs had fixed values that were used to get an output by manipulating the given data.
 In real life situations, almost all programs require some sort of input from the user to give accurate output.
 This is done by using the input() command.

-BOOLEANS
+## BOOLEANS
 The boolean data type has corresponding integer values.
 There are only two possible values that a Boolean variable can have, True (1) or False (0).
 When returning Booleans as strings they are seen as “True” and “False”, and never as “1” and “0”.
 True and False are case-sensitive in Python.
 Boolean tests whether conditions are valid or not.
 The three logical operators used to test conditions between two arguments are:

 The and-operator
 The or operator
 The not-operator

-The following variable values are considered False:
+## The following variable values are considered False:

 False
 None